score-spec/docs/content/en/docs/Reference/_index.md

 linkTitle: "Reference"
 weight: 9
 description: >
-  Low level reference docs for your project.
+  Reference docs for the Score implementation and Specification.
 ---

 <!-- overview -->